Christmas Stocking Fillers for Treks

 It’s now the beginning of December, so understandably the topic of all conversations at the moment seems to be Christmas!

-To help you (and your parents) out with choosing what to put in your stockings this Christmas, we thought we’d put together a list of stocking fillers - not only to get you a great gift, but to also help you put together everything on your trek's kit list in preparation for next Summer.
+To help you (and your family and friends!) out with choosing what to put in your stockings this Christmas, we thought we’d put together a list of stocking fillers - not only to get you a great gift, but to also help you put together everything on your trek's kit list in preparation for next Summer.

 Money belts top the list because they are so versatile.
 Chances are, you’ll use this not only on your trek this Summer but for travelling for a number of years to come too.
 If you haven’t already invested in a money belt, it’s definitely worth doing so before your next adventure.
 If you get one the right size, you’ll be able to fit your passport, money, phone and any other prized possessions together, to keep them safely stowed under your clothes whilst exploring a city - or keeping it all together in safety deposit box whilst out on the trek.